Master of Arts in Clinical Mental Health Counseling

 Internship: The internship (HPC 6900) is designed to be a full-time learning experience (600 clock hours) in an agency setting.
 These placements are arranged through consultation with the student's advisor and in most cases will be with agencies outside of the immediate Boone area.
 Students employed in agency settings may, with permission, complete their internship within the context of their work setting.

-Students should preregister to insure their places in the courses they select.
+Students must preregister to insure their places in the courses they select.

 National Accreditation: This program is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) and, thus, graduates are immediately eligible to take the examination to become a National Certified Counselor (NCC).
 Graduates of this program with appropriate experience will be eligible to take an examination given by the National Academy of Clinical Mental Health Counselors.
 Successful completion of the examination will qualify the individual to become a Certified Clinical Mental Health Counselor.